vaibhav18matere/books/README.md

 happiness here and now.

 - Those are conditional happiness !

+### 18th FEB => PREPARE FOR THE STORM

+- If we don’t have a plan, if we never learned how to put up the storm windows, we will be at the mercy of external—and internal— elements.
 <!-- ### 21th FEB => WISH NOT, WANT NOT

 - When it comes to your goals and the things you strive for, ask yourself: